ruslankimD/FastAPI/README.md

 <h1>Request file</h1>

-<h2>DiabetesRequest class:</h2>
+<h3> DiabetesRequest class: n/
- <h3> This is a data model defined using the Pydantic library.
-Each attribute in the class represents an input parameter for prediction, such as age, gender, hypertension, etc.
+This is a data model defined using the Pydantic library.
+Each attribute in the class represents an input parameter for prediction, such as age, gender, hypertension, etc. n/
-The parameters are described using Field(), where you can specify additional constraints, such as:
-Pattern for gender (Male or Female only).
+The parameters are described using Field(), where you can specify additional constraints, such as:n/ Pattern for gender (Male or Female only).n/
-Range of values ​​for some numeric fields.
+Range of values ​​for some numeric fields.n/

-to_features() method:
+to_features() method:n/
 Converts an object into a list of features that are used in the model to make predictions.
-This list is passed to the model, which makes a prediction based on the data passed in. request
+This list is passed to the model, which makes a prediction based on the data passed in.
 </h3>